dadavids/OfficeDocs-SkypeForBusiness/Teams/teams-contact-center.md

 ### Extend and power

-This model enables partners to create native Azure-based voice applications using the Teams calling infrastructure and client platform to deliver modern, intelligent solutions for collaborative customer and agent connection.
+This model enables solution providers to create native Azure-based voice applications using the Teams calling infrastructure and client platform to deliver modern, intelligent solutions for collaborative customer and agent connection.
 The goal of Extend and Power is to stoke developer creativity and drive customer productivity.

-By building directly on Azure, partners can rapidly deploy and provision their solution across all Teams regions and geographies, benefitting from our shared, global communications network while taking advantage of Azure’s storage, compute, analytics & cognitive services.
+By building directly on Azure, solution providers can rapidly deploy and provision their solution across all Teams regions and geographies, benefitting from our shared, global communications network while taking advantage of Azure’s storage, compute, analytics & cognitive services.

-With the Extend and Power integration model, partners can provide contact center agents with omni-channel communication experiences while incorporating artificial intelligence to customize how and when participants - or other services - are engaged in a call applying the [Cloud Communications API in Microsoft Graph](https://docs.microsoft.com/graph/api/resources/communications-api-overview?view=graph-rest-1.0).
+With the Extend and Power integration model, solution providers can provide contact center agents with omni-channel communication experiences while incorporating artificial intelligence to customize how and when participants - or other services - are engaged in a call applying the [Cloud Communications API in Microsoft Graph](https://docs.microsoft.com/graph/api/resources/communications-api-overview?view=graph-rest-1.0).

 **Feature highlights:**